segf00lt/website/content/blog/siv_showcase.md

 ```

 Now that __siv__ is finally in a working state I'll be testing it more in
-everyday use to get a better understanding of it's strengths and weaknesses.
+everyday use to get a better understanding of its strengths and weaknesses.
 I
 encourage anyone who's interested to clone the [sreutils](https://github.com/segf00lt/sreutils)
 repo and give it a try.